jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-7-1-developingembeddedlinuxaudioapplications.md

 libraries in `/usr/local/lib` etc.

 One other consideration to take into account is which distro you have on the target system, because obtaining a pre-built cross toolchain for an older compiler can be a pain.
-Tools like Yocto and Docker can make this aspect more manageable (and are much more necessary for doing this sort of thing at scale), but for me it worked to specifically use Debian Stretch, since that was installed on my Beaglebone as well.
+Embedded build systems like Yocto and Buildroot and/or Docker containers can make this aspect more manageable (and are much more necessary for doing this sort of thing at scale), but for me it worked to specifically use Debian Stretch, since that was installed on my Beaglebone as well.
+In fact, for longer term projects, using an embedded build system is way easier to maintain than ad-hoc crosscompilation using something like Debian multiarch.
+See the next post on board bringup for more info.

 > As an aside, originally I was using  Debian Buster (10) and couldn't find a clean way to get multi-arch support for armhf with